syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the diagram background color

-To change the background color of the diagram, use the following CSS code:
+To customize the background color of the diagram, apply the following CSS rule:

 ```cshtml
 <style>